colby-usm/GrantGuru/Phase2_work/README.md

   - Analyze and present before/after query performance results for at least two queries.
 - **Assigned**: James, Abdullahi, Mathieu
 - **Deadline**: November 11, 2025

+## Final Review of DB core logic
+- **Tasks**:
+  - Initializer Script works
+  - Scraper can execute to populate the DB initially
+  - User scrapped and auto scraped entities are entered into the DB
+  - Unreferenced Grants that are *archieved* are deleted by the daily deletion thread
+  - RBPs ensure proper views
+  - CRUD operations work properly
+- **Assigned**: Colby
+- **Deadline**: November 12, 2025

 ## Video Presentation
 - **Tasks**: